MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-aurora.md

     ```

     - Replace `<host>` with your Aurora endpoint.
 To find your Aurora endpoint,
-      select your database in the RDS Console, and look under **Connectivity &
+      select your database in the AWS Management Console, and look
-      security**.
+      under **Connectivity & security**.

     - Replace `<database>` with the name of the database containing the tables
       you want to replicate to Materialize.